Best Examples of Black Friday Emails To Inspire Your Own

 Arrange a private sale for regular customers

-Your loyal customers are your main asset and biggest partner.
+Your loyal customers are your main asset and best partners.
 They generate significant revenue and often provide extra advertising.
 The more often they shop, the more your business grows.
 So why not single them out into a separate segment?
-Reward your loyal customers, show them that you care with a closed sale like this one:
+Reward your loyal customers and show them that you care with a closed sale like this one:

 An Early VIP deal email for Black Friday